anchore/anchore-engine/README.md

 The anchore-engine container needs to be run in in privileged mode to allow access to the Docker Socket.
 Edit docker-compose.yaml to remove the comment (#) from the `privileged: true` configuration parameter.

-3. Run 'docker-compose pull' to instruct Docker to download the required container images from DockerHub.
+3. Run `docker-compose pull` to instruct Docker to download the required container images from DockerHub.

-4. To start Anchore Engine run 'docker-compose up -d'
+4. To start Anchore Engine run `docker-compose up -d`

 5. To stop the Anchore Engine run `docker-compose down`